davidseve/cloud-native-deployment-strategies/blue-green-argo-rollouts/README.md

 ## Products Blue/Green deployment

-We have split a `Cloud Native` Blue/Green deployment in two steps:
+We have split a `Cloud Native` Blue/Green deployment into two steps:
-1. Deploy new version.
+1. Deploy a new version.
-2. Promote new version
+2. Promote a new version

-We have already deployed the product's version v1.0.1, and we have ready to use a new product's version v1.1.1 that has a new `description` attribute.
+We have already deployed the products version v1.0.1, and we are ready to use a new products version v1.1.1 that has a new `description` attribute.

 This is our current status:
 ![Shop initial status](../images/rollout-blue-green-step-0.png)
-### Step 1 - Deploy new version
+### Step 1 - Deploy a new version

 We will deploy a new version v1.1.1
 In the file `helm/quarkus-helm-umbrella/chart/values/values-rollouts.yaml` under `products-blue` set `tag` value to `v.1.1.1`